Frequently Asked Questions

 - When and why was the ship beached ?

 When Robert Miller bought it in 1985, he had the intention to restore it, unfortunately he lived at Finneytown near Cincinnati, way too far to regularly go repair his ship in New Jersey.
 So after a few week-ends driving from Cincinnati to New Jersey, he decided to bring the ship on a plot of land he purchased in order to continue the restoration, which is where the ship sits now.
-In late-1986, after a 2600 mile journey, he beached the ship to anchor it on his property.
+In 1988, after a 2600 mile journey, he beached the ship to anchor it on his property.
 Due to financial setbacks the restoration never occured and the tides made it impossible to move back the vessel.

 - What will happen to the ship ?

-The ship may remain in Taylor Creek for years.
+The ship may remain in Taylor Creek for some more years.
 Our goal is to save the Sachem from further damage and replace it in navigable waters, later to conduct a restoration.
 In order to achieve partial or complete restoration, a long overhaul is necessary, the Sachem needs to be refloated and dry-docked for hull repairs.
 We want to keep as much as possible of the existing materials from the ship.
 Until adequate means and help show up, basic maintenance onboard the ship and the creation a non-profit organization is to be done, continuing in 2018.

 - How can I help ?